On the Parameterized Complexity of Learning First-Order Logic: Preliminaries

-For the ease of presentation, all results will be given in terms of (coloured) graphs, which we formally define below, instead of general relational structures.
-All our results can be extended to also work with arbitrary relational structures instead of graphs.
+For the ease of presentation, we will state and prove all our results for (coloured) graphs instead of relational structures (or relational databases).
+All results can easily be extended to arbitrary relational structures, either directly, or indirectly by coding relational structures as graphs.